Presentable signatures and initial semantics: Categories of modules over monads

-\begin{definition}[Linearity] We say that a natural transformation of $R$-modules $\tau\colon M \rar N$ is \emph{linear}\footnote{ Given a monoidal category $\C$, there is a notion of (left or right) module over a monoid object in $\C$ (see, e.g., \cite[Section~4.1]{brandenburg_phd} for details).
+\begin{defi}[Linearity] We say that a natural transformation of $R$-modules $\tau\colon M \rar N$ is \emph{linear}\footnote{ Given a monoidal category $\C$, there is a notion of (left or right) module over a monoid object in $\C$ (see, e.g., \cite[Section~4.1]{brandenburg_phd} for details).
 The term \enquote{module} comes from the case of rings: indeed, a ring is just a monoid in the monoidal category of Abelian groups.
 Similarly, our monads are just the monoids in the monoidal category of endofunctors on $\Set$, and our modules are just modules over these monoids.
-Accordingly, the term \enquote{linear(ity)} for morphisms among modules comes from the paradigmatic case of rings. } if it is compatible with module substitution on either side:
+Accordingly, the term \enquote{linear(ity)} for morphisms among modules comes from the paradigmatic case of rings. } if it is compatible with module substitution in $M$ and $N$:

 We take linear natural transformations as morphisms among modules.
-It can be easily verified that we obtain in this way a category that we denote $\Mod(R)$. \end{definition}
+It can be easily verified that we obtain in this way a category that we denote $\Mod(R)$. \end{defi}